DivyaKarade/OmicLearn/docs/METHODS-|-4.-Validation.md

 `F1 Score` is the weighted average of both `Precision` and `Recall`.

 ### [4.
 2. 6.
 Balanced Accuracy Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html#sklearn.metrics.balanced_accuracy_score)
 The balanced accuracy calculates the average `Recall` for each class.

+### 4. 2.
+7. Confusion Matrix
+`Confusion matrix` is a table with 4 different combinations of predicted and actual values.